 - Super Consumers Australia says the tool will help Australians make better decisions about their retirement savings

-A new super fund comparison tool is here to help.
-It tells you the fees you pay, how much the fund has returned to its members and how this compares to other funds.
+The government's free and independent super fund comparison tool will help.
+It tells you the fees you pay, how much the fund has returned to its members and how it compares to other funds.

 A personalised look at how your fund is doing